Recent Articles

 Sealing Access Holes for Crawlspace and Attic

 Washington State is home to many rodents that will work night and day to gain access to your warm crawlspace and attic.
-They chew through plastic, wood and even light gauge screening.
-Protecting your building from there access is not only recommended but even has building code on how it needs to be done.
+They chew through plastic, wood, and even light gauge screening.
+Protecting your building from their access is not only recommended but even has a building code on how it needs to be done.

-Yes there is even building code stating how access points into the Attic and Crawlspace need to be secured off.
-Exterior openings into the attic space of any building intended for human occupancy shall be protected to prevent the entry of birds, squirrels, rodents, snakes and other similar creatures.
+Yes, there is even a building code stating how access points into the Attic and Crawlspace need to be secured.
+Exterior openings into the attic space of any building intended for human occupancy shall be protected to prevent the entry of birds, squirrels, rodents, snakes, and other similar creatures.

 Saving on energy cost